WHAT IT IS – Arinda Daphine’s Poetry Series on Sexuality and Womanhood

 In her poetry series, “What it is”, Arinda Daphine, a writer, performance poet, and lawyer, traces the journey from girlhood to womanhood.
 She is one of the few poets in Uganda to explore erotica, a genre that is challenging, sensitive, and often politicised.
 It is easy to dismiss erotica as a genre.
 It is easy to assume it has no power or deep social and political influence because it is pornographic.

-In a 2017 interview for This is Africa, Dr. Stella Nyanzi – who is currently imprisoned for her political texts – rose to the defense of her erotic writing, saying, “There is tasteful pornography, erotica that is beautiful to read, and then there are people just writing about the Kandahar without it having any import to their writing.
+In a 2017 interview for This is Africa, Dr. Stella Nyanzi – who is currently imprisoned for her political texts – rose to the defence of her erotic writing, saying, “There is tasteful pornography, erotica that is beautiful to read, and then there are people just writing about the Kandahar without it having any import to their writing.
 It’s just gut-level writing.
 There is nothing more – no symbolism, nothing under there, no beauty, no message.
 The political erotica that I do is an art.”

 In this series Arinda writes with purpose and with the symbolism to elevate her work to an art form.
 She uses erotica as a tool to express female sexuality with unflinching imagery.
 In the poem “Loose”, she satirises the term used to describe women who are comfortable expressing their sexual desires.
 A woman who dresses sexy, dances wildly, enjoys sexual encounters is labelled “loose”.
 She is more of a threat because she does this for herself.
 Arinda claims this word for a positive use, aligning it to its other meaning, one akin to freedom.
 The woman in this poem becomes one who is free to enjoy her sexuality, saying, “But dignity and self-respect are MINE/ mine to lose.”